ignatandrei/patterns/src/patternsSite/docs/patterns/Lazy.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Lazy

 <!-- id : 14 -->
-Lazy initialization is the tactic of delaying the creation of an object, the calculation of a value, or some other expensive process until the first time it is needed.    <br />
+Lazy initialization is the tactic of delaying the creation of an object, the calculation of a value, or some other expensive process until the first time it is needed.
 ## Purpose of .NET implementation

 You want to access one object that is difficult to create.    <br />